paymentspring/paymentsprung/README.md

 `git clone https://github.com/nspenner/payment_sprung.git`

-PaymentSprung only requires two modifications before it will run properly.
-First, you'll need to grab your [PaymentSpring API keys](https://manage.paymentspring.com/account), which can be found at the bottom of your account page on PaymentSpring's dashboard.
+Before PaymentSprung will run correctly, you'll need to grab your [PaymentSpring API keys](https://manage.paymentspring.com/account), which can be found at the bottom of your account page on PaymentSpring's dashboard.
 If you don't have a PaymentSpring account yet, what are you waiting for?
 It's free!

 **Note: you may need to regenerate your keys, as your private API key is only shown upon generation for security purposes.**